k1kolev/info/features/ui-ux-features/navigators.md

 Nowadays, businesses strive to get their hands on all the necessary information they need for accomplishing their goals and achieve greater results.

-Huge amounts of data go across various departments, projects, and teams.
+It's all about the data - huge amounts of data go across various departments, projects, and teams.

 Your company can benefit from digital tools that are easy to use, quick to adopt, powerfully integrated into your business management platform.